 At that price, it’s kind of a no-brainer, especially if you’re working up a precision rifle.

-However, and this is important, I do not think is is a trigger I would recommend for rifles you regularly hand to people who lack trigger discipline.
+However, and this is important, I do not think is is a trigger I would recommend for rifles you regularly hand to people who lack trigger discipline (specifically with the light spring).
 There are plenty of people I’ve taken to the range for the first time, and despite how many times I say otherwise, their instinct is to immediately put their finger in the guard and rest it on the trigger.